prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 ## Non-Goals

-- Implementing all 28 Service Discovery configurations immediately.
+- Implementing the 28 Service Discovery configurations currently supported by Prometheus.
 - To plan out a detailed graduation strategy.

 ## How